-AIM & BACKGROUND We invite you to join a new global research network – the Disturbance and Recovery Across Global Grasslands (DRAGNet) – aimed at assessing the generality of factors influencing disturbance recovery and community assembly in herbaceous-dominated ecosystems.
-This network builds from a decade of highly successful collaborative research by Nutrient Network, but examines a new set of theoretically-motivated questions about the effects and interactions between two pervasive global changes, land disturbance and elemental nutrient supply.
+Disturbance and Recovery Across Global Grasslands (DRAGNet) is a new global research network aimed at assessing the generality of factors influencing disturbance recovery and community assembly in herbaceous-dominated ecosystems.
+This network builds on more than a decade of highly successful collaborative research by the Nutrient Network, but examines a new set of theoretically-motivated questions about the effects and interactions of two pervasive global changes: land disturbance and elemental nutrient supply.

 GOALS